ianboucher/udacity-cloud-architect-security/README.md

 #### Attack flow:
 - Scripts simulating an attack will be run from a separate instance which is in an un-trusted subnet.
 - The scripts will attempt to break into the web application instance using the public IP and attempt to access data in the secret recipe S3 bucket.

 ### Getting Started
 Full instructions can be found [here](INSTRUCTIONS.md), but to get up and running quickly, run the following commands to deploy each of the three initial CloudFormation stacks, via the AWS CLI.

-#### From the root directory of the repository - execute the below commands to deploy the templates.

 ##### Deploy the S3 buckets
 ```